adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "No, your Highness; I’m glad," he answered; "for everybody loved me.
 Now I hope to remain here and to become one of your Majesty’s most faithful subjects."

-" We will hang the Love Magnet over the gates of the Emerald City," announced the Princess.
+"We will hang the Love Magnet over the gates of the Emerald City," announced the Princess.

 "That is a good idea," said the shaggy man.